Beyond-jQuery/book/manuscript/attributes.md

 <a href="http://fineuploader.com/purchase">purchase</a>
 ~~~~~~~

-What if we want to locate all anchor links at http://fineuploader.com?
-The instance substring attribute selector, [first standardized in the W3C CSS 3 specification][css3-attribute-substrings], allows us to do this.
+If we want to locate all anchor links at http://fineuploader.com, the instance substring attribute selector, [first standardized in the W3C CSS 3 specification][css3-attribute-substrings], allows us to do this.

 {title="selecting all anchors pointing to http://fineuploader.com", lang=javascript}
 ~~~~~~~